JUMP TO SUMMARY

 Compatibility With Other Footgear

 When it comes to compatibility with other helpful footgear, the Lems Primal 2 does not disappoint.
 In fact, the Primal 2 works very well with other natural foot health products for synergistic foot health benefits.
-These shoes can easily be used in combination with Correct Toes toe spacers, Injinji toe socks, Pedag metatarsal pads or Strutz foot pads, Naboso insoles, and Tuli’s heel cups to promote healthy foot and toe anatomy and prevent common foot problems.
+These shoes can easily be used in combination with Correct Toes toe spacers, Injinji toe socks, Pedag metatarsal pads, Naboso insoles, and Tuli’s heel cups to promote healthy foot and toe anatomy and prevent common foot problems.
 To best accommodate all this helpful footgear, especially Naboso insoles, we suggest removing the included (optional) insole.

 This combination of products offers the possibility of profound and enduring foot health benefits as well as the restoration of normal foot and toe anatomy and function.
 Using this footgear combination, you’ll fairly quickly begin to feel your feet getting stronger, and you’ll begin to see some daylight appearing between your toes—two signs that you’re on the road to optimal long-term foot health and function.
 When paired with Correct Toes, in particular, the Primal 2 makes overpronation essentially impossible, and many people find that they no longer require conventional arch orthotics to “support” the foot.